This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 Ever wondered what would happen if your lawn mower was left out during a snowstorm?
-While lawn mowers are designed to withstand some exposure to the elements, heavy snow isn’t their best friend.
-And speaking of snow, no—just because it has a discharge chute does not mean your mower can act as an impromptu snow blower.
-In general, snow is going to dull the lawn mower blades, clog the deck, and likely cause some mechanical misery.
+While these machines are designed to withstand some exposure to the elements, heavy snow isn’t their best friend.
+And speaking of snow, no—just because lawn mowers have a discharge chute does not mean your mower can act as an impromptu snow blower.

 Why You Should Protect Your Lawn Mower From the Snow